elke-hansen/Portfolio/Capstone/README.md

  This is the main notebook where I tested and trained different models to decide on aspects of the data that can be predicted to inform good recommendations.

 #### Final Model:
- Notebook containing the bare minimum pieces of code to get recommendations.
+ Notebook containing the final model with the bare minimum pieces of code to get recommendations as well as some additional code for trial and error to create the flask app and flourish visualisation.

 ## Current Progress